Cut a piece of string or a ¼ inch wide piece of paper to about 2 inches in length.

 Mark the string or paper at the exact point that it overlaps to make a compete circle around your finger.
 Do this for where it overlaps on your knuckle as well, if you needed to measure it.

-Unroll the string or paper and place it against a ruler that is divided in millimeters.
-The starting end of the string or paper (the end you first put against your finger) must be at the base of the ruler and marked 0.
-The point at which the mark on your string or paper meets the ruler is the circumference of your ring finger.
+Unroll the string or paper and place it against a ruler with millimeter measurements.
+The length of your measurement is the circumference of your ring finger.
 If you needed two marks because of your knuckle, make a new mark exactly between the two and use that mark as your measure.

 Refer to a ring chart to get your ring size (see Resources).
 For example, if the circumference measures 62 mm, your ring size is a 10.